Banking on Disaster

 The grave consequences of building a road through the heart of Amazonia.

-A unique and vitally important documentary about this century's worst environmental disaster-the destruction of the Amazonian rainforest.
-Noted British documentarian Adrian Cowell has spent the last decade filming the opening up of Amazonia, the last great frontier.
+A unique and vitally important documentary about last century's worst environmental disaster-the destruction of the Amazonian rainforest.
+Noted British documentarian Adrian Cowell spent a decade filming the opening up of Amazonia, the last great frontier.
 In this film he documents the disastrous consequences of paving a road through the heart of the world's largest rainforest in Brazil.

 Directed by Adrian Cowell